anurag-uc18/anurag-uc18/README.md

 ---
 Say hi 👋, talk code 💻, or share what you’re watching 🍿 — [Leave a message here!](https://github.com/anurag-uc18/anurag-uc18/discussions/1)

-Which 🎬 movie should I watch next 🍿?
-[Leave a recommendation here!](https://github.com/anurag-uc18/anurag-uc18/discussions/2)
+Which 🎬 movie should I watch next? 🍿 - [Leave a recommendation here!](https://github.com/anurag-uc18/anurag-uc18/discussions/2)

 Thanks for stopping by! 😊